binerogroup/documentation/networking/reverse-dns-ptr.rst

 - Press **Network** and then ``Floating IPs`` in the sidebar menu.

-- On the floating IP that you want to assign the PTR to, press the small "cog" icon "set PTR".
+- On the floating IP that you want to assign the PTR to, press the small cog icon **set PTR**.

-- In the "domain" field, enter the full PTR (for example ``smtp.binero.com.``).
+- In the **domain** field, enter the full PTR (for example ``smtp.binero.com.``).
 Note the final dot in the example which needs to be there (this is the root zone that is most often left out).

-- In the description field, enter an optional description of the IP (for example "external mail relay").
+- In the description field, enter an optional description of the IP (for example *external mail relay*).

 - In the TTL field, enter the TTL (in seconds) you prefer.